mikeizbicki/chajda/README.md

 $ make install
 ```
 Note that the versions of the installed libraries should be modified only with extreme care,
-as modifying these dependencies can cause the same version of pspacy to parse text differently.
+as modifying these dependencies can cause the same version of chajda to parse text differently.
 It is strongly recommended that you run the test cases to ensure that language parsing is working correctly:
 ```
 $ python3 -m pytest     # ensures that the python correctly parses each language